regionstockholm/poc_tc2openEHR/README.md

 A collection of simple scripts to extract data from TakeCare that was used in the PoC.
 See directory /TakeCare_extraction and its [README.md](https://github.com/regionstockholm/poc_tc2openEHR/blob/main/TakeCare_extraction/README.md) file.

+## Presentations
+* Visitors of the Swedish Vitalis Conference 2025 can find a 1hr recording at the Vitalis website.
+The presentation slides are also available
+* A presentation from EHRCON2025 can be found as PDF  in this directory [for download](https://raw.githubusercontent.com/regionstockholm/poc_tc2openEHR/blob/main/EHRCON2025-10-17-Store-legacy-EHR-content-openEHR-Sundvall%2BMcNicoll.pdf)